Salahberra2022/deep-unfolding/docs/docs/function.md

 sor_model = SOR(itr).to(device)
 ```
-## The deep unfodling of  SOR , as SORNet
+## The deep unfolding of  SOR , as SORNet

 ```python
 ## Deep unfolded SOR with a constant step size